hetida/hetida-designer/docs/adapter_system/sql_adapter.md

 * "append_tables" generate sinks that allow to append tabular data to them.
 * "replace_tables" replace the complete table with the provided dataframe on each write!

+Additionally, timeseries tables, which can be used as sources or sinks, can be configured.
+They must be listed under "timeseries_tables" in the database configuration.
+An entry in "timeseries_tables" is a mapping of a table name to a dictionary, in which the timeseries table can be configured further.
+Timeseries tables can be configured to allow deletion of rows.
+Refer to [Metadata field conventions](../metadata_attrs.md#metadata-field-conventions) for more information on configuring invalidation or deletion using metadata.

 Note that tables will be created and columns added automatically depending on the data sent to these sinks.

+By default, the API serving the hetida designer frontend is part of the runtime.
+This can be changed by setting `SQL_ADAPTER_SERVICE_IN_RUNTIME` to `false`.
+Then the API is part of the backend.

+`INFER_METRICS_FROM_METRIC_COLUMN_FOR_DELETION_IF_NOT_PRESENT` controls whether the metrics to delete are inferred from the data of the MULTITSFRAME, if no metric is specified in the metadata.
+This inference is disabled by default.

 Here we give an example configuration for mounting and accessing two sqlite databases and additionally access to hetida designer's own postgres db (only for demonstration, do not do this in a real setup!):